danstuff/music-dl/README.md

 These can be installed using pip by running the following:

-`python-m pip install kivy ffmpeg mutagen`
+'python -m pip install kivy ffmpeg mutagen`